mauryapavan/simon-say-game-/README.md

 # New project
- this proojecct only for demo
+ this project a basic siman says game